 -

 Choose an Appropriate Template: Good patient experience tools provide ready-to-use templates specifically designed for healthcare settings.
 Select a relevant template and customize it to fit your survey needs, ensuring it aligns with your objectives and captures the information you need.
-For example, use a template that includes the core NPS question along with sections for additional feedback on various aspects of the patient experience.

 -